No Onion No Garlic Dal — A Light, Gut-Soothing Mixed Dal for IBS and Weight Loss

 Step 3: Pressure Cook Everything

-In a pressure cooker, combine roasted dal, all chopped veggies, turmeric, salt, and water.
+In a pressure cooker, combine roasted dal, all chopped veggies, fresh or frozen turmeric, salt, and water.
 Pressure cook for 3–4 whistles until everything is soft.

 Step 4: Prepare the Tempering

 In a pan, heat 1 tsp olive oil.
-Add grated ginger and a slit green chili.
+Add 1tsp Cumin seeds , One Bay leaf , 1 green chili ,grated ginger .
 Let it sizzle gently without burning.

 Step 5: Combine and Boil

-Add the tempering to the boiled dal + veggies.
+Add the boiled dal + veggies.
+Add Small piece of jaggery and slat .
 Adjust water for soup consistency.
 Boil for 2–3 minutes.
 Garnish with coriander and serve hot.

 Mixed Dal Recipe Without Onion and Garlic